-Depending on who I work with, I get request some time to push code not only to my working GitHub account also to the client’s account.
-I’m using the Github client to update from my local machine to the Github repository, what do you do if you need to push code to another source code control system.
+Depending on who I work with, I get requests sometimes to push code not only to my working GitHub account but also to the client’s account.
+I’m using the Github client to update from my local machine to the Github repository, what do you do if you need to push code to another source code control system?

-I will explain what I did to make this work for me, I like client tools to SaaS service, I’m not that keen on using the command line to do all the administrative work for Git.
+I will explain what I did to make this work for me, I like client tools for SaaS service, and I’m not that keen on using the command line to do all the administrative work for Git.

 This is my Github client:

-All I did was to edit the .git/config in the source code folders that are under my Github control, what I did was adding another line URL = as shown in this picture
+All I did was edit the .git/config in the source code folders that are under my Github control; what I did was add another line, URL =, as shown in this picture

 You can put the following in the